 As you can see, I like to serve it with roasted sweet potatoes and roasted veggies.
 They all cook in the oven at 400 degrees so it works well to just add a few more pans.
 It’s a fix it and forget it type of meal. 👍

-Below the recipe I've included the game plan if you want to do this whole combo and not just the pork by itself.
+Below I've included the game plan if you want to do this whole combo and not just the pork by itself.